j4321/MyNotes/README.rst

 MyNotes is designed for Linux.
 It is written in Python 3 and relies mostly on the Tk GUI toolkit.

+MyNotes is available in Catalan, Dutch, English, French, German and Spanish.
+If you wish to add a new translation, you are welcome to [contribute](CONTRIBUTING.md).

 Install
 -------